About Colorado Mountain College

 Over 15,000 students attend CMC annually, and 40% of degree-seeking

 students earn a certificate or degree every year.
 The college’s

-eligible for federal Hispanic Serving Institution (HSI) status.
+federally designated Hispanic Serving Institution (HSI).
 CMC

 courses are highly personal and many are highly experiential by

 design, each with a maximum registration of 25 students.